 A Taste of Portuguese Culture at Flagrante Delitro Restaurant

 The history and culture of Portugal was very much a part of the food tour experience.
-This stop for Portuguese traditional cuisine took place at restaurant Flagrante Delitro of Casa Fernando Pessoa.
+This stop for Portuguese traditional cuisine took place at restaurant, Flagrante Delitro, of Casa Fernando Pessoa.

-The traditional tasting at this stop was for Pataniscas or codfish fritters with a baked beans soupy rice.
-This was accompanied by a glass of Vinho Verde or “green wine” from the rolling hills of northern Portugal.
+The traditional tasting at this stop was for pataniscas or codfish fritters with a baked beans soupy rice.
+This was accompanied by a glass of vinho verde or “green wine” from the rolling hills of northern Portugal.

 Despite being fried, the codfish fritters were not oily and full of flavors.
 The soupy rice with baked beans was the perfect dish for a cool day and the lively Vinho Verde was the perfect compliment to the tasting.

-A Traditional Dessert from the Nuns at the Cantina De Estrela
+Traditional Dessert from the Nuns at the Cantina De Estrela

 The local specialty here is the famous and very traditional Pão de Ló or Portuguese sponge cake.
 This sponge cake was traditionally made by the nuns from the convent of Cós.
-It is said that The Pão de Ló was born from a mistake in the 19th century. during the visit of the King.
+It is said that Pão de Ló was born from a mistake in the 19th century during the visit of the King.

 As the story goes, the King was visiting and in a hurry to serve him, the sponge cake was removed out of the oven too early.
-Everyone praised the taste of the cake, which turned out moist and filled with a delicious eggy cream.
+Everyone praised the taste of the cake, which turned out moist and filled with a delicious egg cream.